 Gwyneth Lee graduated from La Trobe University in Melbourne, Australia, with a Master of Speech Pathology in 2002.
 She started working at Singapore General Hospital (SGH) in 2003, and was the Principal Speech Therapist when she left SGH in 2014 after 11 years of service.
+She started A Million Things to Say – The Stuttering and Voice Clinic in 2015.
 She holds an Allied Health Professions Council (AHPC) practicing certificate.
-She continues to teach and mentor speech therapists in the areas of assessment and treatment of stuttering and disorders of voice.
+She continues to teach and mentor speech therapists in the areas of stuttering and voice.

 Gwyneth has a wide skill set across various areas in the field of Speech Therapy.
-Her areas of specialty and skill include treating:
+Her areas of specialty and skill include:

 - Stuttering in children and adults.

-- Disorders of voice in children and adults (e.g. laryngopharyngeal reflux, muscle tension dysphonia, nodules/polyps/cysts, presbyphonia, transgender voice)
+- Disorders of voice in children and adults (e.g. laryngopharyngeal reflux, muscle tension dysphonia, nodules/polyps/cysts, presbyphonia)

 - Children with speech & language delays/ disorders